consoledotdev/home/content/profiles/cased.md

 title: "Cased"
 date: 2022-07-07T12:00:00+00:00
 draft: false
-summary: Platform automating everyday production tasks.
+summary: Engineering enablement platform.
 metaTitle: Working at Cased - Console profile
 metaDescription:
   What is it like to work at Cased?
 Console profile behind the scenes at Cased
-  - platform automating everyday production tasks.
+  - engineering enablement platform.
 headerType: fixed
 hideLines: true
 hidePlanes: true